Determinantal point process models and statistical inference : Extended version: Introduction

 In the present paper, we address several statistical problems for DPPs defined on $\real^d$ (or a sub-region of $\real^d$).
-Our main aims are: \begin{enumerate} \item[(i)] to provide a short and accessible survey for statisticians on the definition, existing conditions, moment properties, density expressions, and simulation procedures for DPPs; \item[(ii)] to clarify when stationary DPPs exist and to develop parametric model classes for stationary DPPs; \item[(iii)] to understand to which extent DPPs can model repulsiveness (or regularity or inhibition) and to demonstrate that DPPs provide useful flexible models for the description of repulsive spatial point processes, particularly in the `soft-core' case and to some extent in cases with more repulsion; \item[(iv)] to construct useful approximations of certain spectral-decompositions appearing when dealing with likelihoods and simulations of DPPs; \item[(v)] to discuss how statistical inference is conducted using the likelihood or moment properties of DPP models; \item[(vi)] to apply our methodology on real spatial point pattern datasets showing different degrees of repulsiveness; \item[(vii)] to provide freely available software for simulation and statistical inference. \end{enumerate} While \cite{Hough:etal:09} provides an excellent and comprehensive survey of the interest in probability theory on DPPs, our survey (item (i) above) is a less technical exposition of DPPs which provides the needed background material for our new contributions (items (ii)-(vii) above).
+Our main aims are: \begin{enumerate} \item[(i)] to provide a short and accessible survey for statisticians on the definition, existing conditions, moment properties, density expressions, and simulation procedures for DPPs; \item[(ii)] to clarify when stationary DPPs exist and to develop parametric model classes for stationary DPPs (which later are extended to inhomogeneous DPPs); \item[(iii)] to understand to which extent DPPs can model repulsiveness (or regularity or inhibition) and to demonstrate that DPPs provide useful flexible models for the description of repulsive spatial point processes; \item[(iv)] to construct useful approximations of certain spectral-decompositions appearing when dealing with likelihoods and simulations of DPPs; \item[(v)] to discuss how statistical inference is conducted using the likelihood or moment properties of stationary as well as inhomogeneous DPP models; \item[(vi)] to apply our methodology on real spatial point pattern datasets showing different degrees of repulsiveness; \item[(vii)] to provide freely available software for simulation and statistical inference. \end{enumerate} While \cite{Hough:etal:09} provides an excellent and comprehensive survey of the interest in probability theory on DPPs, our survey (item (i) above) is a less technical exposition of DPPs which provides the needed background material for our new contributions (items (ii)-(vii) above).